utilForever/RosettaStone/Documents/HowToAddTask.md

 In source file [TestUtils](../Tests/UnitTests/Utils/TestUtils.h), struct `PlayerGenerator` generates default user with given `CardClass`.
 You can use it to test the tasks.

-We suggest you to test task behavior and returned `MetaData`.
+We suggest you to test behavior and returned `MetaData`.

 All tests pass, you can make a pull requests.